aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-manipulations/_index.md

 ## **Find Shape in Slide**
 This topic will describe a simple technique to make it easier for developers to find a specific shape on a slide without using its internal Id.
 It is important to know that PowerPoint Presentation files do not have any way to identify shapes on a slide except an internal unique Id.
 It seems to be difficult for developers to find a shape using its internal unique Id.
 All shapes added to the slides have some Alt Text.
 We suggest developers to use alternative text for finding a specific shape.
 You can use MS PowerPoint to define the alternative text for objects which you are planning to change in the future.

-After setting the alternative text of any desired shape, you can then open that presentation using Aspose.Slides for Java and iterate through all shapes added to a slide.
+After setting the alternative text of any desired shape, you can then open that presentation using Aspose.Slides for Node.js via Java and iterate through all shapes added to a slide.
 During each iteration, you can check the alternative text of the shape and the shape with the matching alternative text would be the shape required by you.
 To demonstrate this technique in a better way, we have created a method, [findShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SlideUtil#findShape-aspose.slides.IBaseSlide-java.lang.String-) that does the trick to find a specific shape in a slide and then simply returns that shape.

 ```javascript
     // Instantiate a Presentation class that represents the presentation file